kv2461/godot/godot-notes.md

         - In a condition, the in key word allows you to check if a value exists in an array
         - Array's append() function appends a new value at the end of the array

+        - inventory[-1] uses the last item in the array
+        - inventory[-2] uses the second to last item in the array

 #### The Game Loop